Photos from the REAL Australia

 Aboriginal Dancing from Queensland

 Aboriginal culture is alive and well in Queensland, in remote communities like Kowanyama, in the south of Cape York peninsula, and among the Lardil people on Mornington Island in the southern Gulf of Carpentaria.
-The "Woomera Dancers" have become well known all over Australia and also abroad.
-But culture also lives in towns like Cherbourg, about 150 km to the north west of Queensland's capital Brisbane; Cherbourg is the home of the dance group "Wakka Wakka", the name of the Aboriginal tribe whose traditional country this is.
-The enthusiasm of these youngsters makes sure the culture remains strong.
-They performed in Townsville, at the Festival of Pacific Arts, a celebration of Culture and Arts of the countries of the Pacific, held every four years in different locations around the Pacific.
-So four years later, at the same festival, but now in Rarotonga on the Cook Islands, there was great interest in the performances of the "Kunjal" dance group from northern Queensland; Aboriginal dances are always very popular in those festivals, as they are so completely different from those of the Pacific Islands.
+The “Woomera Dancers” have become well known all over Australia and also abroad.
+But culture also lives in towns like Cherbourg, about 150 kilometres to the north west of Queensland's capital Brisbane; Cherbourg is the home of the dance group “Wakka Wakka”, the name of the Aboriginal tribe whose traditional country this is.

 Kowanyama Dance Group